 Let’s get right to the point.
 Nobody uses a phone with a wire attached anymore.
 It just doesn’t happen.
 Even more on trend is that lots of people, more than 50% of households by some studies, rely exclusivity on a wireless phone for their exclusive phone needs.

-The handsets have some neat tricks and ease of use settings.
-The keys are backlight for use in low light settings as is the display.
+The handsets have some neat tricks and ease of user settings.
+The keys are backlit for use in low light settings as is the display.
 The phonebook syncs across all units meaning you enter grandma’s number once and it loads into all three handsets.
 Each handset can be independently set to announce caller id, ringer volume and night mode.
-Nigh mode is handy if you keep a phone where you want it silenced between certain times that, thankfully, are user controlled.
+Night mode is handy if you keep a phone where you want it silenced between certain times that, thankfully, are user controlled.
 You can access the voicemail from each handset and even use the units as ad hoc intercoms, paging a particular handset or even transferring a call from one handset to another.
 So if mom calls and needs to talk with Dad, Jr can easily send the call to the handset nearest dad.

-The key selling point for many will be the bluetooth capability of the unit.
+The key selling point for many will be the Bluetooth capability of the unit.
 You can link two mobile phones to the base and then be able to use those phones calling capabilities across all handsets.
 And, get ready, you can run up to three calls at a time using your two linked cell phones and your landline, one call each from different handsets.
 The handsets are clearly marked with buttons to dial out on the landline, and Cell 1 or 2.
 When a call comes in via a connected cell, the handsets plainly indicate that the call is from your linked phone allowing you to answer or let it go and have your cellphone voicemail grab it.
 It all worked easily and without any challenges.

-The base station includes a USB plug to charge a single phone with the appropriate user supplied cable.
+The base station includes a USB plug to charge a single phone with the appropriate user-supplied cable.
 This is handy for those that want to come home, place the phone on the charger and now any calls will be easy to pick up on one of the three handsets without racing for your cell phone.

 You can even use this phone with mobile phones only if that is your choice.
 No need to have a landline at all.
 Now, I bet most people that have given up landlines probably have their mobiles with them at all times but at least the option is there.
 I see this as a great option for those that want easy access to their cell calls without having the phone itself with them while at home.

-One interesting feature included but that we didn’t test is notification of text messages from the your linked cell to handsets.
+One interesting feature included but that we didn’t test is notification of text messages from your linked cell to handsets.
 This feature requires an app on your phone, thankfully free, but at the moment only works with Android.
 We didn’t have access to an Android phone to test.
 The idea is that texts that hit your cell cause the handset to alert.
 The actual message doesn’t make the jump, just an alert.
 So, depending on how attached you are to texting so till will the usefulness of this feature.